Mmaz1988/xle-glueworkbench-interface/README.md

 set semParser 0
 ```

-- The GSWB allows to provide detailed output, as well as the possibility to only output the solution.
+- The GSWB allows to provide detailed output, as well as the possibility to only output the solution of the Glue derivation.
 The following flag changes this behaviour.

 ```
 #detailed output